Automattic/syndication/readme.txt

 than 100 sites of different platform.
 Currently WordPress.com blogs and standalone WordPress blogs are supported and we have plans to extend it to other platforms as well.

-== Installation ==
-As any other WordPress plugin you can enable push syndication plugin through the plugins page in the WordPress admin area.
-You also need to define an encryption key which will be used to encrypt user credentials and save to the database securely.

-define('PUSH_SYNDICATION_KEY', 'this-is-a-randon-key')

 The plugin have a settings page along with an API generator tool that can be used to generate API tokens needed to push content in a WordPress.com blog.
 In the settings page you can select